Stressed out employees are commonly told to just take it easy, but experts say doing so is actually counterintuitive

-In The Wall Street Journal, Sue Shellenberger said that “people who instruct a colleague, subordinate or loved one to relax may have good intentions.
-But it is usually better to resist ordering people to change their emotional state and try a different strategy”.
+In her article in The Wall Street Journal, Sue Shellenberger wrote that, “People who instruct a colleague, subordinate or loved one to relax may have good intentions.
+But it is usually better to resist ordering people to change their emotional state and try a different strategy.”

 Wendy Mendes, a researcher on stress from the University of California, San Francisco, added that asking someone to suppress or clamp down on their emotion is also not advisable because feelings leak out more.